 Gone are the days when backpacking consisted of strapping on a huge external frame and lumbering through the forest with an aching body.
-Trends in backpacks these days err towards minimalism and thoughtful, ergonomic design.
-Below are our favorite backpacking backpacks for 2024, from ultralight bags for minimalists and thru-hikers to comfort-oriented options for weekend warriors and extended trips.
-For background information, see our backpack comparison table and buying advice below the picks.
+Thankfully, modern trends err towards minimalism and thoughtful, ergonomic designs.
+From the lofty, moss-strewn trails of the Pacific Northwest to the dusty, blistering heat of the African savannah, the Switchback Team has shouldered countless backpacks over just as many miles to narrow in on the list of 19 worthy models below.
+These are our favorite backpacks of 2024, from ultralight bags for minimalists and thru-hikers to comfort-oriented options for weekend warriors and extended trips.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.
+Finally, while the options below comprise both men's and women's styles, we've also put together a list of the best women's backpacking packs, as well as a round-up of the best ultralight packs.

 Our Team's Backpacking Backpack Picks